-Johan Wahlstrom is one of today’s bightes artists who is making a conscious effort to describe the social political landscape of our contemporary world.
+Johan Wahlstrom is one of today’s artists who is making a conscious effort to describe the social political landscape of our contemporary world.
 The work is relevant on many levels.
-His use of political iconography and bras painting style brings to the fore a raw juxtaposition of issues facing everyday life.
-The use of corporate media´s images and information gathered from various new outlets are the underpinnings of his compositions.
-A narrative emerges that is a time capsule of our society today.
+His use of political iconography and the style of bra painting reveals a juxtaposition of issues facing everyday life.
+The use of corporate media images and information gathered from several new outlets are the foundations of her compositions.
+A narrative emerges that is a time capsule of our current society.

-In his current series, “House of Lies” Wahlstrom depicts a world full of deception, ignorance and chaos.
-In some of his monchromatic paintigs streaks of black tears connect distorted faces, creating a chorus of pottentially suffering voices in a singular composition.
+In his current series, “House of Lies” Wahlstrom represents a world full of deception, ignorance and chaos.
+In some of his monochromatic paintings, stripes of black tears connect distorted faces, creating a chorus of potentially suffering voices in a singular composition.